Nicolai-Swanepoel/my-first-git-attempt-/README.md

 Author: Nicolai Swanepoel

 A clean and simple website displaying all my past and present projects.
-Built with HTML, SCSS and JavaScript with CSS grid used for layouts.
+Built with HTML, SCSS and JavaScript with CSS grid used for layout.
+Copyright of Nicolai Swanepoel.
+All rights are reserved.